ZapriteApp/zaprite-for-woocommerce/plugin/readme.txt

 Zaprite is not affiliated with or endorsed by WooCommerce, WordPress, or any cryptocurrency entities.
 This plugin is developed and maintained by independent developers.

-For support and feature requests, please contact [your contact information or support forum link].
+For support and feature requests, please visit https://zaprite.zendesk.com/hc/en-ca.